amazon-archives/aws-serverless-event-fork-pipelines/pipelines/event-store-backup-pipeline/README.md

 ### Parameters

-1. `SNSTopicArn` (required) - SNS Topic ARN whose messages should be backuped up to S3.
+1. `SNSTopicArn` (required) - SNS Topic ARN whose events should be backed up to S3.
 1. `SubscriptionFilterPolicy` (optional) - SNS Topic Subscription FilterPolicy as a JSON string.
-This optional parameter allows you to configure message filtering for messages processed by this app.
+This optional parameter allows you to configure message filtering for events processed by this app.
 See [the documentation](https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html) for details.
-The default behavior is to use no subscription filter policy so the app will backup all messages sent to the SNS topic.
+The default behavior is to use no subscription filter policy so the app will backup all events sent to the SNS topic.
 1. `BackupPrefix` (optional) - A prefix that Kinesis Data Firehose adds to the files that it delivers to the Amazon S3 bucket.
 If not specified, the default value of `backup/` is used.
 1. `BackupCompressionFormat` (optional) - The type of compression that Kinesis Data Firehose uses to compress the data that it delivers to the Amazon S3 bucket.
 For valid values, see the `CompressionFormat` content for the [S3DestinationConfiguration](https://docs.aws.amazon.com/firehose/latest/APIReference/API_S3DestinationConfiguration.html) data type in the *Amazon Kinesis Data Firehose API Reference*.